There are time limits affecting whether we can or can’t help with a complaint.

 Different time limits apply to complaints about endowment policies taken out to repay mortgages.

-If you have a complaint about an endowment policy, you should read further guidance to understand the time limits you need to follow.
+If you handle complaints about endowment policies, you can read further guidance to understand the time limits you need to follow.

 Time limits for PPI

-If you still have an outstanding complaint about payment protection insurance (PPI), you need to make your complaint to the business or to us by 29 August 2019, at the latest.
-You can find out more about the deadline on the FCA's website.
+If a customer still has an outstanding complaint about PPI, they need to make their complaint to you or to us by 29 August 2019, at the latest.

-This only applies if your complaint is still within the normal time limits.
-If your complaint is now out of time, we probably won’t be able to investigate it, unless you have exceptional reasons for bringing a late complaint.
+This only applies if their complaint is still within the normal time limits.
+If their complaint is now out of time, we probably won’t be able to investigate it, unless they have exceptional reasons for bringing a late complaint.